brightlightkim/toystory/backend/README.md

 pixi install
 ```

-The deepface library is not found, so we are using:
+The deepface, mediapipe library is not found, so we are using:

 ```
 pip install deepface
+pip install mediapipe
 ```

 then, source into the workspace with